 report immediately to Management if they experience any signs of illness whether COVID related or not.
 Appropriate guidance will be followed at this point (referred to later).

-What happens if other clients test positive?
-If one of our carers have been in contact with another client who has tested positive, we will complete a thorough risk assessment to make sure all our carers were wearing correct PPE.
+What happens if a carer tests positive?
+If one of our carers has been in contact with another client who has COVID or suspected COVID, we will complete a thorough risk assessment to make sure all our carers were wearing correct PPE.
 Providing the PPE has been worn correctly, the risk to others is minimal according to Department of Health guidelines.

 What can I do to help?
-You can help your care run smoothly by ensuring that the carers have access to antibacterial handwash and paper towels or kitchen paper to dry their hands.
+You can help your care run smoothly by ensuring that the carers still have access to antibacterial handwash and paper towels or kitchen paper to dry their hands.
 Make sure that you have antibacterial spray or wipes for surfaces to be wiped.
 Provide bags for wipes or other potentially infectious material.
 If you have others living with you try and ensure there is frequent wiping down of surfaces that are touched regularly e.g. toilet flush handles, kettle handles.
-Our carers will be smiling as usual under their masks but we ask that you let us know loud and clear if you have any worries or needs.
-We are all finding it more difficult to hear clearly when we have masks on.
-Try not be put off by all the PPE we are wearing, we are still the same people underneath.
+Please let us know if you have any worries or needs.